mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Terminating Open Transactions
 `````````````````````````````

 Open transactions can cause tests to block indiscriminately.
-Test runners SHOULD
+When connected to
-terminate all open transactions at the start of a test suite and after each
+MongoDB 3.6 or later, test runners SHOULD terminate all open transactions at the
-failed test by killing all sessions in the cluster.
-Using the internal
+start of a test suite and after each failed test by killing all sessions in the
-MongoClient, execute the ``killAllSessions`` command on either the primary or,
+cluster.
+Using the internal MongoClient, execute the ``killAllSessions`` command
-if connected to a sharded cluster, all mongos servers.
+on either the primary or, if connected to a sharded cluster, all mongos servers.

 For example::